BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 > Missouri settlers who interpreted the speech as an open, defiant declaration of
 > Mormon intentions to set themselves outside the law.

-Now he is quoting from the Liberty Western Star.

-It was published September 14, 1838 and it was reprinted in the Missouri Argus September 27, 1838.
-This is a direct quote from the book, 1838 Mormon War in Missouri.
+Now he is quoting from the _Liberty Western Star_.
+It was published September 14, 1838 and it was reprinted in the _Missouri Argus_ September 27, 1838.
+This is a direct quote from the book, _1838 Mormon War in Missouri_.

 > Until the 4th of July we heard of no threats being made against them in any
 > quarter.
 The people had all become reconciled to let them remain where they
 > are, and indeed were disposed to lend them a helping hand.
 But one Sidney
 > Rigdon, in order to show himself off as a great man, collected them all
-> together in the town of Far West on the 4th of July, and there delivered a
+> together in the town of Farr West on the 4th of July, and there delivered a
 > speech containing the essence of, if not treason itself.
 This speech was not
-> only published in the newspapers, but handbills were struck for distribution in
+> only published in the newspapers, but handbills were struck for distribution
-> Caldwell and Davies counties.
+> in Caldwell and Davies counties.
 We have not the speech now before us, but we
-> recollect among other threats that this author said, We will not suffer any
+> recollect among other threats that this author said, "We will not suffer any
-> vexatious lawsuit against our people, nor will we suffer any person to come
+> vexatious law-suits with our people, nor will we suffer any person to come
-> into our streets and abuse them.
+> into our streets and abuse them."
 Now if this is not a manifestation of a
 > disposition to prevent the force of law, we do not know what is.

+End Quote

 Seriously, if not for Rigdon's little bullshit 4th of July sermon, things would have gone completely different for the Mormons in Missouri.
 There wouldn't